-- Submissions should be made by full-time faculty. - General education courses must be reviewed by the designated oversight department faculty and approved by that department chair prior to submission of this form.
-The oversight structure is detailed in the Gen. Ed Departmental Procedure Form. - Form and attachments are to be emailed to GEC chair after department chair approval. - Prior to approval, department chairs should notify other departments of this proposal to ascertain if conflicts or concerns exist and to work with appropriate staff to resolve any issues. - Incomplete general education components will be returned to submitter for completion. - Forms for courses approved by this committee are forwarded to the Curriculum Review Committee. - Include a course syllabus with this form - Email packet to GEC chair - 1.
+- Submissions should be made by full-time faculty. - General education courses must be reviewed by relevant department faculty (i.e., ENG prefix by Arts and Letters) and approved by the department chair prior to submission of this form. - Form and attachments are to be emailed to GEC chair after department chair approval. - Prior to approval, department chairs should notify other departments of this proposal to ascertain if conflicts or concerns exist and to work with appropriate staff to resolve any issues. - Incomplete general education components (i.e., course learner objectives, general education learner objectives and assessments) will be returned to submitter for completion. - Forms for courses approved by this committee are forwarded to the Curriculum Review Committee. - Include a course syllabus with this form - Email packet to GEC chair - 1.
 Submitter information (Must be full-time faculty)

-First, Mi, Last: Department Nam e: Div vision Name: GBC Email: Contact phone nu ımber: Dat te of submission: 2.
-Course information New or existing course for GBC: "new" "existing" "Coun rse prefix/ number" "Course Title"
+First, Mi, Last: Department Name: Division Name: GBC Email: Contact phone number: Date of submission: Contact ph Date of submission.
+2. Course information "new" "existing" "Course prefix/ number" "Course Title" New or existing course for GBC: